kmille/riseup-vpn-configurator/README.md

 ---
 # /etc/riseup-vpn.yaml

+# if given, use it as gateway
 server: vpn07-par.riseup.net

+# if `server` is not set, randomly pick any server from `location`
+# location: Seattle

+# openvpn protocol to use.
+If not set, randomly pick any protocol supported by server
 protocol: udp

+# openvpn port to use.
+If not set, randomly pick any port supported by server
 port: 53

 # excluded_routes: list servcies that should not be routed over VPN